audiologiks/findajob/README.md

 Guide to web client templates
 ======
-Update 7/4/19
+Update 10/21/19
-3.5 months since last update
+3.0 months since last update

-Repository for code for a desktop client for sharing knowldege, written in php and html.
+Repository for code for a desktop client for sharing knowledge on recording and sharing audio using Twilio (www.twilio.com), written in php and html.
 * Used for a meetup in Tokyo to encourage members to engage in exchange languages and to attend the Meetup.
 * To access audio files with buttons,to be used to showcase interactive audio content